dojot/docs/source/faq/faq.rst

 ease the development of solutions and the IoT ecosystem with local resources geared towards brazilians needs.

-It takes a role as an enabler platform with:
+The dojot acts as a facilitating platform with:

   - Open APIs which makes the access to the platform resources easy.
   - Capacity to store large volumes of data in different formats.